Subscribo/omnipay-klarna/README.md

 * `language`
 * `currency`

-You can set up country, language and currency (for supported countries) at once using `setLocale()` method
+You can set up country, language and currency (for supported countries) at once using `setLocale()` method.

 For meaning of `testMode` see general [Omnipay documentation](https://thephpleague.com/omnipay)